-These are 20 milk teeth compared to 32 adult teeth.
+These are 20 milk teeth compared to 32 permanent teeth.

 However, your child will naturally start to lose teeth when they are about 6 years till the age of 12.

-By the age of 13, they will already have full 28 adult teeth unless there are exceptions.
+By the age of 13, they will already have full 28 permanent dentition unless there are exceptions.